314napple/boocamp/README.md

 # boocamp
-This is a repo number 2
+This is repo number 2

+This is a great explanation of how this application works.